healthchecks/healthchecks/templates/docs/api.md

 # Management API

-SITE_NAME Management API supports listing, creating, updating, pausing and deleting checks in user's account.
+With the Management API, you can programmatically manage checks and integrations in your account.

 ## API Endpoints